Join the Team

 Group of CWT staff at flackstock

-The role is based at the Trust’s office in West Berkshire with a minimum of one day per week (typically Mondays) expected to be worked at our Newbury office.
+The role is based at the Trust’s office in West Berkshire with a minimum of three days per week (including Mondays) expected to be worked at our Newbury office.
 Flexible working arrangements are available with the understanding that this must meet the objectives of the charity and requirements of the role.
-Part-time (0.4 FTE), permanent, £27,745 - £31,227 FTE, depending on experience.

-Please submit via your chosen job website, or send your CV and a supporting statement to kirsty.smith@charliewaller.org.
+Please submit via your chosen job website or send your CV and a supporting statement to the email above.
 We ask that you structure your supporting statement, by providing relevant information under the person specification bullet points (combining these if multiple points are effectively responded to by one experience).
+This can be in bullet point form.
 Please try to keep your supporting statement to a maximum of 800 words, excluding headers.
+If you prefer to submit a video or audio recorded supporting statement, this will also be considered.
 Applications will not be considered without a supporting statement.